The Anti-Bribery and Anti-Corruption Review: Switzerland

 Bribery of a Swiss military official falls under the Swiss Military Criminal Code.
 All forms of bribery or granting of an undue advantage are criminalised under Articles 141, 141a, 142, 143, 143a of this Code.

-As mentioned in Sections IV.xi and VIII, on 1 January 2021, a new federal Act on Public Procurements will enter into effect, in particular rendering it possible to exclude individuals who have violated provisions on combating corruption from an award procedure.
+As mentioned in Sections IV.xi and VIII, on 1 January 2021, a new federal Act on Public Procurements entered into effect, making it possible, in particular, to exclude individuals who have violated provisions on combating corruption from an award procedure.

-In Switzerland, in general, whistle-blowing mechanisms are not mandatory for private companies.86 Moreover, employees of the private sector who wish to blow the whistle must be careful not to violate banking secrecy (if an employee of a Swiss bank)87 or commercial secrecy,88 if they want to avoid criminal prosecution themselves.
+In Switzerland, in general, whistle-blowing mechanisms are not mandatory for private companies.88 Moreover, employees of the private sector who wish to blow the whistle must be careful not to violate banking secrecy (if an employee of a Swiss bank)89 or commercial secrecy,90 if they want to avoid criminal prosecution themselves.
 In general, an employee must keep secret any wrongdoing of his or her employer, unless a superior interest commands the whistle-blower to act on the information.
-In this situation, the employee must first talk to the employer, then to the competent authority, and only if this authority does not act, to the general public.89 In the public sector, whistle-blowers are better protected.
-Under Article 22a Paragraph 5 of the federal Act on Employees of the Swiss Confederation, employees of the federal administration must not suffer any professional disadvantage for having denounced an offence or an irregularity or for having testified as a witness.
+In this situation, the employee must first talk to the employer, then to the competent authority, and only if this authority does not act, to the general public.91 In the public sector, whistle-blowers are better protected.
+Under Article 22a Paragraph 5 of the federal Act on Employees of the Swiss Confederation,92 employees of the federal administration must not suffer any professional disadvantage for having denounced an offence or an irregularity or for having testified as a witness.

 Outlook and conclusions

-If Switzerland remains considered as one of the least corrupt countries in the World, it has recently been criticised for 'stagnating' in its fight against corruption.91 Lack of whistle-blower protection and transparency in political party funding still need improving, according to commentators.
+If Switzerland remains considered as one of the least corrupt countries in the World, it has recently been criticised for 'stagnating' in its fight against corruption.94 Lack of whistle-blower protection and transparency in political party funding still need improving, according to commentators.
+The new provisions of the Federal Act on Political Rights, which will soon enter into effect, should eventually improve the situation regarding this second issue.

-That said, bribery, especially of foreign public officials, is being prosecuted, and companies are being convicted.
+That said, bribery, especially of foreign public officials, is being prosecuted, and companies as well as individuals are being convicted.
+As noted above, Swiss criminal authorities have prosecuted and tried significant cases related to bribery in 2021, involving both Swiss and foreign officials.
 If sentences can be viewed as lenient in comparison with other jurisdictions, restitution claims (equivalent to proceeds of the crime) are not limited under the SCC.
 It seems expectable that more and more cases will be brought to justice and that companies will need to up their game in terms of organisational pre-emptive measures.

 1 Grégoire Mangeat is a partner and Hadrien Mangeat is a counsel at Mangeat Attorneys at Law LLC.